Tips for Breast Augmentation RecoveryBody Plastic Surgery

 4) Is breast augmentation permanent?

-Breast augmentation is not a permanent procedure, but the implants can last 10 to 20 years.
+Breast augmentation is not permanent, but the implants can last 10 to 20 years.

 5) Does breast augmentation cause cancer?